 Sure, our old way of thinking might–our mind didn’t get saved, our spirit did–but as soon as we do sin, it’s like stepping on a tack.
 We always regret it.
 Even if we continue stepping on that tack and saying it doesn’t hurt–even for a lifetime–we know deep down that sin will never be okay with us.

 “You’re just being light on sin!
 You’re just giving people a license to sin!”

 No I’m not.
 I hate sin.
 I hate it when I sin.
 It was my sin–past, present, and future–that killed Jesus.
 None of us need a license, we’re all sinning just fine without one.
 However, repentance of incorrect actions and attitudes does not earn us a license either–not even a permit.

 Lots of unbelievers have polished lives.
 But polished, low-sin lives still cannot achieve God’s Spirit.
 Only repentance of unbelief can.
 The entire book of Hebrews is written about one main sin, unbelief.
-The Hebrews–those who were following Mosaic Law–didn’t have the problem of fleshy sin like us gentiles.
+The Hebrews–those who were following Mosaic Law–didn’t have the problem of outwardly-bad sin like us Gentiles.
 So the author didn’t even bother going over all of those sins.

 Instead, the writer of this letter had a bullseye on rejecting faith in Jesus as the Messiah.
 The Jews wanted to keep getting forgiven at the temple by way of animal blood even after they had heard about Jesus–but that would no longer work.
 They needed to believe!